Recognizing the Importance of Glyphosate as a Tool Supporting Soil Health in the EU

 That’s a relief because until now, the fate of glyphosate in the European Union was in doubt.
 There was even a chance to ban it, in what would have delivered a devastating blow to farmers who like me who are trying to improve soil health and struggling to make a living as sustainable producers of food.

-Au lieu, the European Commission chose to follow the science.
-Le mois dernier, il renewed its approval of glyphosate.
+Instead, the European Commission chose to follow the science.
+Last month, it renewed its approval of glyphosate.
 The prolonged approval is given with new limitations on the use of the herbicide – but nothing we can’t live with.

 I’m pleased to say that my country’s representative—Magnus Heunicke, the Danish Minister of the Environment—voted in favor of the extension.
 He obeyed the wishes of our parliament as well as the scientific facts.